 For the lay person unfamiliar with the span of such variations, here are some basics, some of which are obvious and others that may not be, depending on your background.
 It is obvious for example that in the area of physical sex characteristics, there is a huge array of differences between males, and similarly between females.
 Some women simply have more (or less) traditionally feminine traits then others and conversely, there is quite a range of masculine traits, or the lack thereof, in males.
 To complete that statement, one must also include the small number of those born with both male and female physical attributes that are usually exclusive of one another.
 Now let's add to the mix that in addition to this wide range of physical differences, there is an even wider range of male and female emotional and psychological makeup within people of either gender.
 There are females that mentally have many more masculine attributes then much of the female population, and again the converse is true for males.
 Unlike physical sex however, there are no mental boundaries beyond which a male cannot be more like a female, and visa-versa.
 And there are also those that are near neutral or androgynous in their mental and/or emotional male/female makeup, almost to the point of defining a new gender, for which neither male or female alone accurately applies.

 Of course there is also the complex element of attraction.
 Though the majority of the population is at least primarily attracted to the opposite sex, we all know that this is not universally true.
 Even if you are a firm believer that opposites attract, the fact that so much variation exists certainly makes it apparent that 'opposites' can take many forms.
 And here again we see situations where individuals may be attracted to both sexes, depending on the respective physical or mental variations in the person they are attracted to.
 If any of this seems surprising or overly complex, it does not get easier, because the physical, emotional, mental, and attraction components in all the above do not go hand in hand.
-A female who is more emotionally or mentally masculine then usual is not necessarily attracted to more feminine males, nor is she necessarily even attracted to males at all.
-The "maleness" or "effeminacy" of a either sex is also no reliable indicator of whether such a person is attracted to their own or the opposite sex, or even the gender related personality of one he/she is attracted to.
+A female who is more emotionally or mentally masculine is not necessarily attracted to more feminine males, nor is she necessarily even attracted to males at all.
+The "maleness" or "effeminacy" of either sex is not a reliable indicator of whether the individual is attracted to their own sex or the opposite sex.
+Nor does it even indicate the gender related personality they are attracted to.
 It surprises many to learn, for example, that the majority of men who cross-dress prefer female partners, as evidenced by years of case studies by professional therapists.
 The number of variations that actually exist would likely require a three or four-dimensional table to illustrate, and would probably still be lacking.

 All these combinations would be readily apparent to everyone, if those affected did not have to hide from a society that oppresses these variations.
 And let me hasten to point out that the information in the last paragraph is vastly oversimplifying the matter for the sake of brevity.
 The internet and bookstores are full of professional references for those interested in understanding these matters from the studies and experience of learned professionals.
 It is amazing just how wide and manifold these variations are.